elasticdotventures/phobos-4.0/README.md

 ![Small arrow to open the phobos toolbar widget.](https://github.com/dfki-ric/phobos/wiki/img/blender_phobos_menu_open.png)

-Phobos is currently tested and running with Blender v3.3 LTS.
+Phobos is currently verified against Blender 4.2 LTS and the Blender 5.0 beta builds.

 ### CLI
 Install the requirements by executing `install_requirements.py` with the python you want to install phobos to: